Tuition and Fees: Waivers and Departmental Payments

 Current tax law exempts Teaching Assistants (TAs), Research Assistants (RAs), and most Fellows from having to pay taxes on tuition and service fee waivers associated with these appointments.

-While examining the implications of the Economic Growth and Tax Relief Reconciliation Act, the University determined that it is necessary to document and track the taxability of tuition and service fee waivers provided to Graduate Assistants (GAs) and Pre-professional Graduate Assistants (PGAs).
+The University is required to document and track the taxability of tuition and service fee waivers provided to Graduate Assistants (GAs) and Pre-professional Graduate Assistants (PGAs).

-Students receiving waivers associated with GA or PGA appointments will receive information from University Payroll after the add drop period when the waiver amount for the calendar year is $5,250 or greater.
+Students receiving waivers associated with GA or PGA appointments will receive information from University Payroll and Benefits (UPB) after the add drop period when the waiver amount for the calendar year is greater than $5,250.
 GAs and PGAs may be exempt if:

 The value of the GA or PGA waiver does not exceed $5,250 for the calendar year, or